Frequently asked questions (FAQs) for APA/UPA applicants

 Can my referee reports be submitted before my APA/UPA application is submitted?

 Yes.
-Once applications are open, your referees can submit their reports to the Scholarships Office.
+Once applications are open, your referees can submit their reports to the Scholarships and Financial Support Service.

 When will I find out if my APA/UPA application has been successful?